NATIONAL TOOTH FAIRY DAY

-February 28th is a day to look back on the history of one of dental care’s little helpers and to keep encouraging our children to develop good dental hygiene.
-It’s National Tooth Fairy Day.
+February 28th, National Tooth Fairy Day, encourages us to take a look back on the history of one of dental care’s little helpers.
+It’s one way our children develop good dental hygiene.

 Like some of the fantastic creations who oversee children, the tooth fairy is a relative newcomer to the world of childhood fantasies.